wbamberg/idl-reference/docs/nsITaskbarOverlayIconController.md

 Sets the overlay icon and its corresponding alt text.

-@param statusIcon The handle to the overlay icon.
-The icon will be scaled
-                  to the small icon size (16x16 at 96 dpi).
-Can be null, in
-                  which case if the taskbar button represents a single window
-                  the icon is removed.
-@param statusDescription The alt text version of the information
-                         conveyed by the overlay, for accessibility
-                         purposes.

 @note The behavior for window groups is managed by Windows.
 - If an overlay icon is set for any window in a window group and another